rgrempel/elm-route-url/README.md

             [ShowPage]
 ```

-## <a name="signal-graph">What this module does to the signal graph</a>
+## What this module does to the signal graph

-You may find it useful to know what `start` does to the signal graph.
-In these
+You may find it useful to know what [`start`](#start) does to the signal graph.
-matters, a picture is worth a thousand words, so here's a picture.
+In these matters, a picture is worth a thousand words, so here's a picture.

 ![Signal graph](https://cdn.rawgit.com/rgrempel/elm-route-hash/master/signals.svg)